Housing Memo Available

-The Review and Evaluation Program under RCW 36.70A.215 is often referred to as the Buildable Lands Program.
-It was included as a component of the Growth Management Act (GMA) in 1997.
+Included as a component of the Growth Management Act (GMA) in 1997, the Review and Evaluation Program under RCW 36.70A.215 is often referred to as the Buildable Lands Program.
 It requires that Clark, King, Kitsap, Pierce, Snohomish, Thurston and Whatcom (as of 2017) Counties and the cities within them complete a Buildable Lands Report every eight years.
 The Buildable Lands reports are a look back at actual development to determine if cities and counties have designated adequate amounts of residential, commercial, and industrial lands to meet the growth needs incorporated in their comprehensive plans.
 With the exception of Whatcom County, Buildable Lands counties have each produced three reports since 1997.

-Guideline for local governments were adopted in 2000 and technical summaries were prepared and issued in 2003 and 2007.
-In 2017 a number of changes were made to the Review and Evaluation Program through ESSB 5254.
+Guidelines for local governments were adopted in 2000 and technical summaries were prepared and issued in 2003 and 2007.
+In 2017 a number of changes were made to the Review and Evaluation Program through E2SSB 5254.
 With the changes to the Buildable Lands Program, the Legislature appropriated funds to the Department of Commerce to update the existing Buildable Lands guidance, the first comprehensive update to the guidance since 2000.
-This project will involve an analysis of how existing Buildable Lands reports are being performed,will engage a wide array of stakeholders and diverse steering committee, and will develop a new set of guidance to be used by those responsible for developing the Buildable Lands report.
+This project involved an analysis of how existing Buildable Lands reports are being performed and engaged a wide array of stakeholders and diverse steering committee.

 With the help of a Consultant Team, and a dedicated group of stakeholders we were able to complete the project by the December 1, 2018 deadline.